jamesandariese/terraform-docker-hashistack/README.md

 You _may_ use the same host for all three `hashistack1-3` hosts.
 You will need to duplicate the provider for this to work.

-### Configure your variables

-You may configure your variables however you like.
-I use the terraform.tfvars file.

-The variables which need to be set are available in vars.tf

 ### Configure your network

 You need to forward all `.consul` dns traffic to your consul cluster before